hyperledger/indy-hipe/text/dkms/dkms-v4.md

 ## 9.2.
 Policy Registries

-Each Identity Owner creates a Policy on the ledger.
-Each of the Identity Owner's agents has an agent policy key pair that will be used with that Policy.
-The policy allows a key to have some combination of authorizations defined by the DID method spec.
-This is a public record, but no information in this public record is ever shared with any other party.
-Its purpose is to allow for key management of devices in a flexible way, while allowing for agents to prove in zero knowledge that they are using an agent that is authorized by the owner.
-This zero knowledge proof is possible because the ledger maintains a global registry for all keys with PROVE authorization for all identity owners.
+Each Identity Owner creates an authorization policy on the ledger.
+The policy allows an agent to have some combination of authorizations.
+This is a public record, but no information needs to be shared with any other party.
+Its purpose is to allow for management of device authorization in a flexible way, by allowing for agents to prove in zero knowledge that they are authorized by the identity owner.

+- The authorization policy has a unique address on the ledger.
+- Each of the identity owner's agents has a secret value.
+- The agent makes a blinded commitment to the secret value,
+- then makes another blinded commitment to both the first commitment and the policy address.
+- The first commitment is stored in the PROVE section of the authorization policy.
+- The second commitment is stored by the ledger in a global registry.

-When a key is added to a Policy, and that key is given the PROVE authorization, the ledger adds a commitment to the Prover Registry.
-When a key loses its PROVE authorization, the ledger removes the associated commitment from the Prover Registry.
+When an agent is granted PROVE authorization, by adding a commitment to the agent's secret value to PROVE section of the authorization policy, the ledger adds the second commitment to the global prover registry.
+When an agent loses its PROVE authorization, the ledger removes the associated commitment from the prover registry.
 The ledger can enforce sophisticated owner defined rules like requiring multiple signatures to authorize updates to the Policy.

+A zero knowledge proof that an agent is authorized is possible because the ledger maintains a global registry for all agents with PROVE authorization for all identity owners.
+An agent can prove that its secret value and the policy address in which that value is given PROVE authorization are part of the global policy registry without revealing the secret value, or the policy address.

 ## 9.3.
 Authenticated Encryption